LukasHuth/aoc24/README.md

 # Advent of Code 2024

+## Disclaimer

+The attached tests are the solution to my inputs.
+You will need to use your own inputs.
+However, the spirit of the event is to explore the project and find your own solution.
+I strongly recommend attempting each problem on your own and using this as inspiration only if you get stuck.
+Anyone can copy and paste solutions, but the true value lies in the journey of solving them.

-## How to use the script to pull the inputs
+## How to use the script to pull inputs

 ### Requirements:
 - Python3
-  - python-dotenv dependency installed
+  - `python-dotenv` dependency installed

 ### Environment file

-It is required to have a .env file with the following inside to pull the day specific data:
+Create a `.env` file with the following content to pull day-specific data:

 ```env
 SESSION=<session token>